rodekruis/espocrm-training/docs/protection/page1.md

 How is the data protected?

   **Both the NLRC and EspoCRM adhere to the European General Data Protection Regulation (GDPR)**.
 In case National Society maintains its own EspoCRM instance, NS is a data processor.
-Read here more information about [data processor](https://www.gdpreu.org/the-regulation/key-concepts/data-controllers-and-processors/).
+Read more information about [data processor](https://www.gdpreu.org/the-regulation/key-concepts/data-controllers-and-processors/).

-  The National Society is the data controller and is therefore responsible for any data entered into the system.
+  The National Society is also a data controller and is therefore responsible for any data entered into the system.
 Your partners should therefore be informed and in compliance with their data protection legislation.

   NS must decide how long project data can be stored in the system and how it will be deleted or anonymized after the program is closed.
 Regular Data Protection Impact Assessment reviewing is recommended.